1493 N Shore Rd, Revere

 If you commit to staying within your budget, you’ll see how much more money you’ll have at the end of the month.
 I can guarantee that you can greatly impact your savings by making small changes like these.

 Once you have your spending under control, you can start to focus on saving.
-One of the best ways to do this is to set up dedicated savings account for your house fund and make regular deposits.
+One of the best ways to do this is to set up a dedicated savings account for your house fund and make regular deposits.

 If you’re serious about saving for a house, these are just a few things you can do to make it happen.
 By cutting your expenses and boosting your savings, you can give yourself a much better chance of achieving your homeownership goals.
 Keeping track of your spending for a month will allow you to find other ways to reduce expenses.